 There are some things we wish we’d been taught in school.
 How to do taxes.
 What forms to fill in for that all-important home loan.
 And what to expect from car insurance.

-With so many insurance companies throwing around big words and seemingly important terminology ‒ not to mention those pesky ‘Ts & Cs’ - it can be a confusing experience to take up comprehensive insurance.
+With so many insurance companies throwing around big words and seemingly important terminology ‒ not to mention those pesky Ts & Cs – buying comprehensive insurance can be confusing.
 What am I covered for?
 What am I not covered for?

-1) Get a simple flat excess
+1. Get a simple flat excess

 You can expect to pay a part of the cost for almost all car insurance claims.
 This is called the excess or deductible.
 So make sure you choose an excess that you’ll be able to cover without needing to run off to the bank for a loan.